 - Backward compatible.
 If you don’t have an RFID reader, you can use the card as you would today.
 This would be useful starting from day one.
 With a Poken you need a ‘critical mass’ first.

 - Personalization.
 You can still design the card as you see fit.

 - Digital format.
 Even a Japanese address would be entered correctly as I don’t need to guess which information is where, we moved this to the software now.

 What do we need?
-I'm not sure but maybe RFID tags are still too expensive to throw away?
-With prices around $0.50 it's still a little too expensive if you add the price of the business card.
+I’m not sure but maybe RFID tags are still too expensive to throw away?
+With prices around 50¢.
+It’s still a little too expensive if you add the price of the business card.
 RFID chips are designed to be thrown away (look at packaging) so I suppose prices will drop.
-People also need an RFID reader but that's just a matter of time.
-More and more companies start providing RFID readers: Violet and tikitag amongst them.
+People also need an RFID reader but that’s just a matter of time.
+More companies sell RFID readers: Violet and tikitag amongst them.

 What do you think?
-Will we replace business cards in the near future and if so, how will it successor look like?
+Will we replace business cards soon and if so, what will the successor look like?

 - The Gentleman’s Guide to the Calling Card explains the origin of the first business cards.